thomascate/rackspace-iptables/README.md

 ```

 ##### convenience function
-You may use the following convenience function to more succinctly define rules:
+You may use the following function to more succinctly define rules:

 `add_iptables_rule('INPUT', '-s 10.0.0.1 -p tcp --dport 22 -j ACCEPT', 50, 'allow ssh')`